yokawasa/yokawasa.github.io/_posts/2019-08-10-find-lowest-latency-azure-region-from-your-place-with-azping.md

 > cat env.sh
 > # Read variables as enviroment variables
 > source env.sh
-> # Execute the following script that execute the following:
+> # Execute the following script that execute the following|
 > # (1) Create resource group for azping
 > # (2) Create blob storage accounts in each of Azure regions
 > # (3) Create $root container and upload ping file to the container